-(a) Use the clause at , Requirements Relating to Compensation of Former DoD Officials, in all solicitations and contracts, including solicitations and contracts using FAR part 12 procedures for the acquisition of commercial items.
+(a) Use the clause at 252.203-7000 , Requirements Relating to Compensation of Former DoD Officials, in all solicitations and contracts, including solicitations and contracts using FAR part 12 procedures for the acquisition of commercial items.

-(b) Use the provision at , Representation Relating to Compensation of Former DoD Officials, in all solicitations, including solicitations using FAR part 12 procedures for the acquisition of commercial items and solicitations for

-task and delivery orders.
+(b) Use the provision at 252.203-7005 , Representation Relating to Compensation of Former DoD Officials, in all solicitations, including solicitations using FAR part 12 procedures for the acquisition of commercial items and solicitations for task and delivery orders.

 SUBPART 203.2

-(Removed December 15, 2004)

 SUBPART 203.3

-(Removed December 15, 2004)

 SUBPART 203.4

-(Removed December 15, 2004)

-SUBPART 203.5--OTHER IMPROPER BUSINESS PRACTICES
+SUBPART 203.5 —OTHER IMPROPER BUSINESS PRACTICES

-(Revised June 15, 2012)

 203.502-2 Subcontractor kickbacks.

-(h) The DoD Inspector General has designated Special Agents of the following investigative organizations as representatives for conducting inspections and audits under 41 U.S.C. chapter 87, Kickbacks:
+(h) The DoD Inspector General has designated Special Agents of the following investigative organizations as representatives for conducting inspections and audits nder 41 U.S.C. chapter 87, Kickbacks:

 (i) U.S. Army Criminal Investigation Command.